GiacomoMeloni/Hyperldger-Fabric-Business-Network/README.md

-# vehicle-selling-business-net
+# consensus-system-business-network

-Basik business network for a vehicle selling business
+Basik business network for consensus between patient and doctor